 - The rapid development of transplant medicine along with the aging of the baby boomer generation has caused an increased demand for tissues and organs far exceeding the available donor organs.

-- Approximately 500,000 Americans benefit from a transplant each year.
+- Hundreds of thousands of people benefit from a transplant each year.

 - As of August 2010, there were approximately 108,000 people on the waiting list for donor organs.
-Many of these individuals will die before a suitable organ can be found.
+Many of these individuals will have died before a suitable organ can be found.

 - Tissue-engineered skin has been used for skin replacement, temporary wound cover for burns, and treatment for diabetic leg and foot ulcers.

 - Tissue-engineered bladder, derived from a patient’s own cells, can be grown outside the body and successfully transplanted.